rbutenuth/fpl/doc/conditions-and-loops.md

 # Conditions and Loops

+## Introduction

+### What is true?

+Conditional execution of function must have an understanding of truth.
+FPL has no explicit boolean value (you may know this from C).
+In FPL nearly everything is true, false is:
+* `nil`
+* An empty list
+* The integer 0
+* The double value 0.0 (be careful, rounding may fool you)
+* The empty string

 ### for-each
 Apply a lambda to all list elements, return evaluation result of last lambda.
 ```